nbschool/ecommerce_api/README.md

 ## Running init_db and demo-content

-The init_db is a script that it creates the database with blank tables, or if the database file exists, deleting the database and its tables and create the database with clean tables.
-There are no parameters and there are no confirmation requests.
+The init_db is a script that creates the database with empty tables, removing them if already present.
+The script does not accept any parameters and does not ask for user confirmation.

 To run the script, use the command:
 ```